Engineering correlated disorder for tailored light scattering

 where $\phi_n$ are independent random phases, uniformly distributed in $[0,2\pi]$, and $\sigma = \frac{N}{2\pi L_c}$.
 The denominator is a normalization term, equal to the standard deviation of the numerator.

 With this equation, $\{\epsilon\}_j$ follows a Gaussian distribution with zero mean and variance $S_d^2$.
-The $\{\Delta\}_m$ are also centered Gaussian variables, but with variance:
+The m-th neighbor distance noises $\{\Delta\}_m$ are also centered Gaussian variables, but with variance:

-In Fig.~\ref{fig:pos_example} the effect of $S_d$ is straightforward: it controls how far from the periodic positions each nanostructure can be, and therefore how different the scattered intensity is from Bragg peaks.
+In Fig.~\ref{fig:paths} the effect of $S_d$ is straightforward: it controls how far from the periodic positions each nanostructure can be, and therefore how different the scattering angular distribution is from an array of Bragg peaks.

-Interpreting the effect of $L_c$, however, is more subtle: all we can observe is that it adds some regularity in the resulting positions and concentrates the scattered intensity around the diffraction peaks.
+Interpreting the effect of $L_c$, however, is more subtle: we can observe that it adds some regularity in the resulting positions and concentrates the scattered intensity around the diffraction peaks.
 This is due to the fact that $L_c$ controls how many terms are involved in the summation in Eq.~\ref{eq:disorder}.
-For vanishing values of $L_c$, an infinite number of terms are taken into account, averaging their contributions such that $\mathrm{Var}(\epsilon_{m+j}-\epsilon_j) = \mathrm{Var}(\Delta_m) = 2S_d^2 = 2 \mathrm{Var}(\epsilon)$, corresponding to a case where the $\epsilon$ are uncorrelated, leading to a typical white noise pattern in reciprocal space (see Fig.~\ref{fig:pos_example} b).
-On the other hand, Fig.~\ref{fig:pos_example} c) shows that a structure with a high $L_c$ will exhibit a very anisotropic scattered light diagram.
+For vanishing values of $L_c$, an infinite number of terms are taken into account, averaging their contributions such that $\mathrm{Var}(\epsilon_{m+j}-\epsilon_j) = \mathrm{Var}(\Delta_m) = 2S_d^2 = 2 \mathrm{Var}(\epsilon)$, corresponding to a case where the $\epsilon$ are uncorrelated, leading to a typical white noise pattern in reciprocal space (bottom left on Fig.~\ref{fig:paths}).
+On the other hand, a structure with a high $L_c$ will exhibit a very anisotropic scattering pattern (middle right on Fig.~\ref{fig:paths}).

-To better understand how a high $L_c$ structure scatters light, we study 1D structures.
-Figure~\ref{fig:Morpho} shows the scattered intensity diagram, as a function of $k_x$, the normalized in-plane wavevector of light, for a 1D structure generated with the above disorder ($S_d=0.45$, $L_c=4.5$).
-We observe no diffraction peaks, but the smoothly varying lobes we have called correlation halos, here centered around the diffraction peak positions, as are often observed in naturally-occurring structures \cite{Yoshioka2004, Giraldo2016, moyroud2017disorder}.
-This demonstrates that this type of correlated disorder, when added as a perturbation to a periodic arrangement, can eliminate the diffraction peaks while preserving the correlation halos that we shall now investigate using a theoretical model.